-Headphones–earbuds especially–are designed to create an enclosed and personalized jam session.
+Headphones, like the Scosche REALM IEM856Md earbuds, are designed to create an enclosed and personalized jam session.
 When a pair is worn we are hoping for concert-for-one level quality and clarity.
 We expect no audible spill-over to disturb those around us.
 At the very least, we don’t want to clue them into to our Justin Bieber-riddled playlist of guilty pleasures.

 Audio peripheral powerhouse – dB Logic’s EP-100 Earbud headphones crank in performance by dialing down your overall audio volume.
-If you’re willing to sacrifice power in voluminous sound then the always-on SPL2 technology (Sound Level Pressure) empowers the the EP-100 Earbud headphones with immensely pleasant audio sessions.
+If you’re willing to sacrifice power in voluminous sound then the always-on SPL2 technology (Sound Level Pressure) empowers the EP-100 Earbud headphones with immensely pleasant audio sessions.
 Compare these headphones with our Yamaha EPH-M200 review if you’re looking for the best in quality.
 That cut in decibels will limit your variety of listening venues.
-Lets take a closer look.
+Let’s take a closer look.

 When your personal jam session wraps, so do the EP-100 Earbud headphones.
-Wrap the 3.5mm plug cable around 2-3 fingers and stuff the entire unit in the include carrying cylinder.
+Wrap the 3.5mm plug cable around 2-3 fingers and stuff the entire unit in the included carrying cylinder.
 It’s a cool solution for toting the little suckers concisely and simply.

 Bottom Line: Nannies and parents take heed.
 These are for you and anyone who needs one ear alert and present.
 The lack of smashing volume makes way for pleasant audio in comfort, without closing out the world.

 You can buy the JBL Tempo On-Ear Headphones at Amazon for $34.99.